 But because it was one of the earliest graphic adventure games and although it helped popularise the genre, it also presented a lot of issues that would plague the genre early on.
 In fact, I think the original release has aged quite poorly.

 WAIT, WAIT!
 Put down the torches and the pitchforks and let me explain: although the DOS version has some improvements compared with the original PCjr release, the game in general still presents a lot of flaws:

-And fifth and perhaps the worst flaw: it’s very easy to get stuck at a dead-end because if you lack a certain object to progress or to solve a specific puzzle, you can’t backtrack and you’ll get stuck.
+And 5th and perhaps the worst flaw: it’s very easy to get stuck at a dead-end because if you lack a certain object to progress or to solve a specific puzzle, you can’t backtrack.
 So, for those players who aren’t used to play graphic adventures, I recommend a walkthrough at hand and several save files.
-Also, there’s a bloody dwarf that appears randomly and steals one of your items and if it happens to be one of the lost treasures, you’re screwed if you don’t have a previous save file!
+Also, there’s a bloody dwarf that appears randomly and steals one of your items and if it happens to be one of the treasures, you’re screwed if you don’t have a save file previous to the encounter!

 Also one could say that’s very easy to click in the wrong direction, making Graham fall to its death if he’s near any ledge, but that kind of became a feature in all of Sierra’s adventure games.